Tracking Pixel

 - tibial tray and its stem are precoated w/ cement and then are inserted;

-- note that lateral femoral condyle may block straight access for insertion of tibial component, which may cause tibial component to internally rotate as it is inserted;
+of tibial component (lateral femoral condyle may block straight access for insertion of tibial component, which may

 - after impaction, & excess cement removal;